For Truth Simply Take a 180

 And yet, two years after the expose of all the information he had, again, not only about Hunter Biden, but about Joe Biden, there's yet to be any FBI follow-up with him.

-Biden Inc.
+Biden, Inc.

 had

-and essentially helping fund China's road belt and trade or whatever, you know,
+billions of dollars dealing with China and essentially helping fund China's road belt and trade or whatever, you know,

-this port port and
+this port and

+shipping stranglehold that China plans for the globe.
 And that was fine, I guess, with the Bidens, as long as they were going to cash in on it.

 I just find it so traitorous.

 Anyway, Victor, that's just my silly opinion.
+I'm going to be quiet.

 I think you probably have a lot of analysis and wisdom to share.
+Well,

-So, what he's alleging is a series of felonies.
+So what he's alleging is a series of felonies.

 For example, I think he said that